Agents build the network.

 See It in Action

-Watch NetPilot build a complete multi-vendor network lab from a single conversation.
+Watch the agent build a complete multi-vendor network lab from a single conversation.

 Step 1

-Tell NetPilot what you need — OSPF multi-area, MPLS L3VPN, BGP peering, VXLAN EVPN, leaf-spine fabric, or any combination.
-The AI designs the full topology including IP addressing, interface mapping, and protocol relationships.
+Tell the agent what you need — OSPF multi-area, MPLS L3VPN, BGP peering, VXLAN EVPN, leaf-spine fabric, or any combination.
+It designs the full topology including IP addressing, interface mapping, and protocol relationships.
 No diagrams or templates required.

-NetPilot AI designing a network topology with 14 nodes from a chat conversation
+The NetPilot agent designing a network topology with 14 nodes from a chat conversation

-NetPilot auto-generated OSPF multi-area configuration for Cisco IOS devices
+The NetPilot agent auto-generating OSPF multi-area configuration for Cisco IOS devices

 Step 2

-The AI produces production-grade startup configurations for every device — Cisco IOL, Juniper cRPD, Arista cEOS, Palo Alto PAN-OS, Fortinet FortiGate, and Nokia SR Linux.
+The agent produces production-grade startup configurations for every device — Nokia SR Linux built in; Cisco IOL, Juniper cRPD, Arista cEOS, Palo Alto PAN-OS, and Fortinet FortiGate via BYOI (you supply the commercial image).
 Each config uses the correct vendor syntax, interface naming, and protocol semantics.
 No manual editing needed.

 Step 3

 Not a simulation.
-NetPilot deploys actual network OS instances to isolated cloud VMs.
+The agent deploys actual network OS instances to isolated cloud VMs.
 SSH into any device and run show commands, configure interfaces, debug protocols — exactly like production gear.
 Click any node in the topology to open a terminal.

 NetPilot App - AI-powered network lab showing MPLS L3VPN configuration with live topology visualization